 In the advanced settings from the edit/add rule page, you will see the below field...

-This field excepts a number of natural language terms.
+This field accepts a number of natural language terms as well as other special terms.
 Supported terms are below.

 Supported Shipping Rule Schedule Terms

-The following terms are accepted in the shipping schedule field and are all are case insensitive.
+The following terms are accepted in the shipping schedule field and are all case insensitive.

 - Next x_day